Robpol86/robpol86.com/docs/posts/2022/2022-10-24-snapmaker-reverse-door.md

   can't be pushed towards the printer causing a collision mid-print (by making sure the foot fixture screws are tightened).
 * The touchscreen will now be on the left side at the front, so the cord will be extended as it crosses diagonally towards the main hub on the right side of the printer.
-* I bought the emergency stop button, so I don't know if the spare M4 sliding T-Nuts I have came from that or from the enclosure.
-If you don't have four extra T-Nuts for the foot fixtures you'll need to buy some or 3d print some.
+* I bought the emergency stop button, so I don't know if the spare M4 2020 slide-in T-nuts I have came from that or from the enclosure.
-* The top panel not enough screws optionally get some T-Nuts TODO.
+* The top panel's screw holes will only align with the shorter front/back rails.
+You can optionally drill holes into the panel or buy additional T-nuts for the long rails.

 ## Pictures